lpnunez/lpnunez.github.io/Research/index.md

 ## Phylogenetic genotype-to-phenotype mapping across lineages

-What are the underlying genomic mechanisms of the complex traits that arise out of ecological opportunity and are the same mechanisms follow parallel pathways which result in convergent phenotypes?
+What are the underlying genomic mechanisms of the complex traits that arise out of ecological opportunity and do the same mechanisms follow parallel pathways which result in convergent phenotypes?